 María Juncos (York)

 Alia is a PhD candidate at the Faculty of Environmental Studies at York University.
 She has a Master of Environmental Studies from Dalhousie University and Honours Bachelor of Arts in English Literature from Mount Allison University.
-Her research interests include the sociology of food and social movements, food labour; food sovereignty; colonialism; Marxist political economy; socialism; and urban agriculture, particularly organopónicos (i.e. intensive urban gardens) and cooperatives in Cuba where she recently completed a Permaculture Design Course.
-She is currently a member of the Toronto Youth Food Policy Council, Accessibility, Community and Equity student group, as well as the Fight for $15 and Fairness campaign at York.
+She also studied urban agriculture, particularly organopónicos (i.e. intensive urban gardens) and cooperatives in Cuba where she recently completed a Permaculture Design Course.
+She is currently the President of the York University Graduate Students’ Association and organiser in the Fight for $15 and Fairness campaign.

 Stefano Menegat (McGill)-GRADUATED

 Stefano is a PhD candidate in Renewable Resources at McGill University.
 He received his master degree in Cooperation and Development (specialization in Environmental Economics) from the University of Turin in 2014, with a thesis on Alternative Food Networks in urban contexts.
 His research interests focus on the relationship between agri-food and socio-economic systems.
 Through the E4A program he aims to develop a new approach for the design of food policy for the Anthropocene.

 Keywords: agri-food system, social metabolism, complexity sciences, ecological economics, modeling